In this section, we will add rich results to our analysis; a nice APA formatted table like this:

 At present, the results contains a single Preformatted

-results item called text
+results item called text with the title

-.
+Independent Samples T-Test.
 If you think back to the previous section, we

 accessed a results object with the following: